Overview of Supply Chain Security Tools - Scan

 Determine which version to use

-Installation Environment Default Component Detail
+Installation Environment Default Component Description

-If you require a policy to block a workload in a supply chain based on detected vulnerabilities, use SCST - Scan v1.0.
+If you require a policy to block a workload in a supply-chain based on detected vulnerabilities, use SCST - Scan v1.0.

 Vulnerability Scanner limitations